prior-technology/TransformerAlgebra/doc/contribution.md

 **Prompt**: "The capital of Ireland is"

 For the token " Dublin", we expect the prediction to depend heavily on the context "Ireland", not just the immediate token " is".
-The attribution should show significant contributions from later blocks that have processed the attention to "Ireland".
+The contributions should show significant values from later blocks that have processed the attention to "Ireland".

 ```
 T(" is") ▷ ' Dublin' {